Dedicated Password Manager vs. Browser Password Manager

 Software companies that exclusively develop password managers have one sole objective – and that is to deliver products that offer the ultimate solution to the many risks that online users are exposed to daily.
 These companies devote all their time and resources to perfect their software suites – it is not just a side-line project.

-Web browser companies are more focussed on their main service, which is to offer a search engine.
+Web browser companies are more focused on their main service, which is to offer a search engine.
 The ability to save and autofill passwords is merely an extension of that service.
 The same level of meticulous development doesn’t go into ensuring that their password managers are flawless, or that they offer much more than the basics.

 For a password manager to be truly worth your while, there are certain software capabilities that are pertinent to making them viable to use.
 Unfortunately, browser password managers fall short on these abilities – and when compared to dedicated password managers, you’ll quickly see why it is best to refrain from using them altogether.